Last updated: 13 Oct 2023

 The UN Special Rapporteur on the rights of Indigenous Peoples will present his annual report (A/HRC/54/31) to the Council covering the role and potential impact on Indigenous Peoples’ rights of international climate finance mechanisms, the carbon credit and biodiversity credit markets, international conservation organizations and investors, international financial institutions and UN agencies financing green energy, sustainable development projects, REDD+ programmes and biodiversity targets.
 The report addresses how Indigenous Peoples’ rights are impacted by efforts to meet Nationally Determine Contributions and long-term climate and biodiversity protection targets, and updates and builds on the findings of previous work conducted by the mandate on the topic of climate finance, international investment agreements and protected areas, with a focus on the accountability of financial actors.

-An interactive dialogue on the report with the Special Rapporteur will take place on 28 September 2023.
+An interactive dialogue on the report with the Special Rapporteur took place on 28 September 2023.

 Reports on the Special Rapporteur Visits